-There are some tools for order pickers that can further optimise your warehouse.
+There are some tools for order pickers that can further optimize your warehouse.
 This is especially beneficial when you have large order volumes or multiple order pickers.
-Barcode scanners, for example, will show what items to pack.
+Barcode scanners, for example, will show which items to pack.
 There is also voice picking, where items are communicated through headphones and you confirm by speaking.
 This can eliminate any mistakes and will speed up the packing process.
 Keep in mind that you will need warehouse management software to connect with the device.

 Packing your orders is the next step in the logistics process.
 Most importantly, packaging should protect your products during transportation.
 It should be resistant to weather conditions and prevent slipping and sliding of items.
 Therefore, make sure the packaging fits properly or add some filler material inside.
 It should also be suitable for possible returns.